Sekou Doumbouya: Los Angeles Lakers (2021–2022)

 On 4 September 2021, Doumbouya and Jahlil Okafor were traded to the Brooklyn Nets in exchange for DeAndre Jordan and multiple second-round draft picks.
 On 6 October, Doumbouya was again traded, alongside a 2024 second-round pick, to the Houston Rockets in exchange for cash considerations.
 He was waived the following day.

 On 12 October, the Los Angeles Lakers signed Doumbouya to a two-way contract with the South Bay Lakers of the NBA G League.
 On 16 November, Doumbouya was waived by the Lakers, after appearing in two games, to make room for Chaundee Brown.

 On 12 January 2022, the Lakers re-signed Doumbouya to a two-way contract.
 However, before appearing in a game during his second stint with the team, he was waived on 1 March.

 Delaware Blue Coats (2022–2023)

 On November 4, 2022, Doumbouya was named to the opening night roster for the Delaware Blue Coats, and eventually helped the team win the NBA G League title.

 Chorale Roanne Basket (2024)

 On 23 February 2024, Doumbouya signed with Chorale Roanne Basket of the LNB Pro A.

 MoraBanc Andorra (2024–2025)

 On July 14, 2024, he signed with MoraBanc Andorra of the Spanish Liga ACB.

-Sagesse Club (2025–present)
+Sagesse Club (2025)

 On May 29, 2025, he signed with Sagesse Club of the Lebanese Basketball League (LBL).